Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 Once the function is up and running it will be served much more rapidly on subsequent requests (warm starts), but if the function is not requested again for a while, the function will once again go dormant.
 This means the next user to request that function will experience a cold start.
 Up until fairly recently, cold starts were considered a necessary trade-off of using serverless functions.

 Cloudflare Workers has addressed this problem by spinning up serverless functions in advance, during the [TLS handshake](https://www.cloudflare.com/learning/ssl/what-happens-in-a-tls-handshake/).
 Since Workers functions spin up at the edge in a very short amount of time, even shorter than the time required to complete the handshake, the result is an [FaaS platform with zero cold starts](https://blog.cloudflare.com/eliminating-cold-starts-with-cloudflare-workers/).
-To get started with Cloudflare Workers, see our [Developer documentation](https://developers.cloudflare.com/workers/).

 As more and more of the drawbacks of using serverless get addressed and the popularity of edge computing grows, we can expect to see serverless architecture becoming more widespread.